Understanding Google’s EEAT Algorithm: Why Experience is Now Crucial for SEO

 • Honest product reviews that help others make informed purchasing decisions.

-It’s also worth reviewing your About page and updating it with details of your experience, qualifications, training, clients, press mentions and anything else that helps position you as an expert.
+Google cares about the authority, expertise, experience and trust-worthiness of the business, people or person behind the content, so make sure you optimise your About page with this information.
+Add details of your experience, qualifications, training, clients, press mentions and anything else that helps position you as an expert.

-Your brand is also important for SEO as Google is interested in what other people say about you and your business – they’re looking for independent reviews, references, news articles, and other sources of credible information about your website or you as a content creator.
+How people perceive your business/brand identity matters.
+Google cares about brand sentiment, i.e., what other people say about you and your business.
+Google cross-references independent reviews, references, news articles, and other credible sources of information about your website or you as an expert.

 It’s worth trying to gain backlinks to your site from reputable sources.
 Whilst I don’t recommend spending loads of time on a backlink strategy, it’s worth investing at least some time to show that your content has credibility.